louson21/ppp-extension/readme.txt

 == Installation ==

 1. Download the plugin.
-2. Upload the extracted `public-post-preview-extended` folder to `/wp-content/plugins/`.
+2. Upload the extracted `ppp-extension` folder to `/wp-content/plugins/`.
 3. Activate the plugin in WordPress Admin > Plugins.

 == How to Use ==

-1. Navigate to Settings > PPP Expiration in your WordPress admin panel.
+1. Navigate to Settings > PPP Extension in your WordPress admin panel.
 2. Enter the expiration time in **minutes** (minimum: 1, maximum: 43200 minutes / 30 days).
 3. Click Save Changes.
 4. Public Post Preview links will now expire based on your selected time.